raamav/Text-Classification/README.md

-# "Real or NOT" : NLP to Identify Public Emergency Related Tweets (Part One)
+# "Real or NOT" : NLP to Identify Public Emergency Related Tweets (Part 1)

 ## Introduction